lxsameer/blog/src/_posts/2014-11-29-fatty-liver.md

 So it can't burn fat correctly, And that's because after a diet people gains weight again.
 No matter how hard they try.

-Ok now what's can we do ?
+Ok, now what's can we do ?

+First of all, sport training is very helpful for you liver and help you burn more fat.
+Second of all fatty liver have much more fat stored in liver cells and cause huge damage.
+In order to heal the damaged cell there are several drug which you take, For example